 5. What are some techniques you use to keep audiences entertained?

 Charity auctioneers do more than just chant auction items.
 They keep the audience engaged and interested.
 Quiz a potential auctioneer on the different strategies they have used in the past to entertain attendees.
 Some tell jokes, others might prefer games.
-If any candidates struggle to answer, that’s probably a bad sign…
+If any candidates struggle to answer, that can be a red flag.

 Finding a charity auctioneer who will help your event be a success doesn’t have to be difficult.
 It's all about asking the right questions.
 You are paying for a service, so don't hesitate to vet potential candidates on their experiences to find out which one is going to be best suited for your event.